KubeCrash/spring2023/README.md

 - `create-cluster.sh`, a shell script to create a `k3d` cluster and prep it by running `setup-cluster.sh`.
-- `vault/install-vault.sh`, a shell script to install a vault cluster and initialize it
+- `vault/install-cert-manager-and-vault.sh`, a shell script to install a vault cluster and initialize it
-- `vault/configure-vault-and-cert-manager.sh`, a shell script to configure vault for kubernetes auth and PKI for linkerd.
+- `vault/configure-cert-manager-and-vault.sh`, a shell script to configure vault for kubernetes auth and PKI for linkerd.
 Also installs cert-manager to manage the linkerd trust anchor.
-- `vault/unsseal-vault.sh`, a helper script that will unseal a previously initialized vault that has restarted and been sealed
 - `setup-cluster.sh`, a shell script to set up an empty cluster with [Linkerd], [Emissary-ingress], and the Faces app.
    - These things are installed in a demo configuration: read and think